KaiStarkk/CITS3200/Deliverables/Deliverable C/README.txt

 User then can fill in the various fields including:
 1. Select the player .csv files that are to be analysed/the folder where .csv files for the match are stored
 2. Select the grounds library file
+3. Select the players that are to be analysed for that ground
-3. Select the grounds for the match
+4. Select the grounds for the match
-4. Input start/finish times for each period of the match
+5. Input start times for the match
+6. Input the time taken for each period
-5. Press Analyse.
+7. Press Analyse.

 DIRECTORY ORGANISATION
 ======================